2019 Kerala Legislative Assembly by-elections: Alliances and parties

+Left Democratic Front (Kerala)

 They are a coalition of left-wing political parties in Kerala.
 It is one of the two major political coalitions in the state, the other being the UDF, both of which has been in power alternatively for the last two decades.
 After winning a majority of the seats in the Niyamasabha elections, they are currently in power.
 The coalition consists of CPI(M), CPI and a variety of other smaller parties.
 LDF fields four CPI(M) candidates, an NCP candidate and an independent to fight in the by-poll.

+United Democratic Front (Kerala)

 It is an alliance of central-wing political parties in the state, created by the prominent INC party leader K. Karunakaran in the 1970s.
 UDF fielded four INC candidates, an IUML candidate and an independent for the vacant constituencies.

+National Democratic Alliance

 It is a coalition of right-leaning political parties in India.
 NDA gave all the six seats for the BJP to contest.